-Summer is almost here and that means cookouts, swimming, and warmer weather.
-It also means cooling season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+Summer is coming and that means backyard barbeques, baseball, and warmer weather.
+It also means cooling season and this summer air conditioner repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

-We discussed the R22 phase out earlier this year, and production of R22 refrigerant has already decreased by 90%.
+We discussed the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already decreased by 90%.
 By 2020, production will be banned.
-Homeowners now face the challenge of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.
+Homeowners, in turn, face the decision of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.

 The R22 phase out has added new variables if you are considering repairing or replacing your air conditioner.
-For instance, some refrigerant creators are selling lower price alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.
+For instance, some refrigerant creators are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

-Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to keep increasing as summer approaches.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioning systems needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer arrives.

-“Homeowners don’t have to replace their air conditioner now, but it’s helpful for them to know their options in this situation,” added Moody.
+“Homeowners aren’t required to replace their air conditioner now, but it’s helpful for them to know their options in this situation,” added Moody.
 “It’s crucial to know you can’t blend R22 and R410A.
 When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
-This new equipment is often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+This new equipment is often far more energy-efficient and can seriously save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”